rasteric/commands/README.md

-# Commands
+# Undo
-An abstract command representation with undo/redo manager for Go.
+A simple undo/redo manager for Go.

 ## Usage